bnelo12/Inf-Chatbot/README.md

 `git push live master`

-You will need a private RSA key to do this.
+You will need a RSA key to do this.